w3c/wai-media-guide/experience.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

+?
+This page lists some things to consider when putting it all together...

-This page explains how people with disabilities use accessible video and audio.
+?
+This page explains how people with disabilities use accessible video and audio...

 {::nomarkdown}
 {% include box.html type="end" %}